yowainwright/developer-ci-benefits/docs/08-safety-checks.md

 Tools like TypeScript clearly define and communicate code interfaces—not just types!

-**note:** TypeScript can seem like another layer of code abstraction or learning—so be gentle on yourself or others if learning is feeling or seeming overwelming.
+**note:** TypeScript can seem like another layer of code abstraction or learning—so be gentle on yourself or others if learning is feeling or seeming overwhelming.
 Though, on a team like Dollar Shave Club's frontend, TypeScript has help bridge experience gaps, design team patterns, and assist developers when confused.

 ## Linting